 Art is one of the few tangible things that has stood the test of time.
 Many pieces from famous ancient artists — Leonardo da Vinci being an excellent example — continue to grow in value year after year.
 Two years ago the 600-year-old painting “Salvator Mundi” by Leonardo da Vinci sold for $450 million.

 Although not every painting will sell for $450 million, many will sell for $1 million to $5 million.
 Those numbers give the illusion that investing in art is only for the rich and famous.
 That may have been true years ago, but in today’s world, art investment is something that anyone can, and should consider.

-You can invest in art through companies like MasterWorks.
-They’ve changed the playing field for how people can invest in art.
-Instead of outright buying something, you can now purchase shares of a masterpiece like you would for a public company.
+You can invest in art through special companies that have changed the playing field for how people can invest in art.
+Instead of outright buying something, it is now possible to purchase shares of a masterpiece like you would for a public company.

 If you’re thinking that it’s time to add art to your investment portfolio then you’ll want to spend some time researching and asking questions before making a final decision, just like you would for any other investment opportunity.